The What You See Is What You Get (WYSIWYG) toolbar is similar to other content editing toolbars, with additional Omni CMS-specific options.

 Administrators and users with access determine if pages created from layouts (also known as Layout Control Files [LCFs]) can be edited and what type of content is allowed on the page.
 These choices create toolbars for LCF pages that are tailored to their content.

 Click the content you want to edit on an LCF page to see a WYSIWYG toolbar with only the available functions.
 You will not see form or image gallery assets in the WYSIWYG toolbar; these assets are not compatible with LCF pages.

 The WYSIWYG editor only accepts HTML tags and strips out server- or client-side code and invalid HTML.
 If you need to add server- or client-side code, create a source code asset or insert it directly in the source code for a page.

-The WYSIWYG editor can be toggled in site settings to an HTML5 schema to validate the page code, but if you are not already using HTML5, proceed with caution.
+For pages created with templates (also known as Publish Control Files [PCFs]), the WYSIWYG editor can be toggled in site settings to an HTML5 schema to validate the page code, but if you are not already using HTML5, proceed with caution.
 If other components of your site are not updated, such as the XSL, this can lead to the WYSIWYG removing invalid elements or a page not passing validation at the time of page or final check.